yeoman/stringify-object/readme.md

 Useful for when you want to get the string representation of an object in a formatted way.

-It also handles circular references and let's you specify quote type.
+It also handles circular references and lets you specify quote type.

 ## Install